What Is Speech Recognition? A Guide for App Innovators

 Natural Language Processing adds another layer by interpreting meaning, context, sentiment, and intent.
 It enables voice assistants not just to transcribe speech, but to respond intelligently.

-Common Applications of Speech Recognition in Apps
+Common Applications of Speech Processing in Apps

 Speech recognition is powering real innovation across a variety of app categories: